Fountaingrove District AVA: History

 Fountaingrove District derives its name from the historic community of Fountain Grove, a utopian colony established northeast of Santa Rosa in 1875 by Universalist minister Thomas Lake Harris who initially bought 400 acre.
 A few years later, Harris increased the property to 1858 acre in the foothills 2 mi, north of Santa Rosa, to move the Brotherhood of the New Life commune from Brocton, New York.
 They planted wheat on the flat lands of the Santa Rosa plain, and at first used the hills for dairy farming, but by 1878, 375 acre of vineyards were planted to Cabernet, Pinot Noir, and Zinfandel, and 25 acre for table grapes as the land was termed the "Eden of the West."
 By 1882, Fountain Grove winery was completed producing 70000 usgal of wine, with a capacity of 600000 usgal making it one of the 10 largest wineries in California.
 In 1899, the famous Round Barn was completed to house 60 horses.
-In 1880, Harris appointed his California lieutenant, Kanaye Nagasawa, to take charge of the vineyard and winery operations and act as developer and manager of the community’s 2000 acre of vineyards.
-Nagasawa was one of the very first Japanese settlers in the USA and was known as the "Grape King", with the locals referring to him as "Baron" Nagasawa.
+In 1880, Harris appointed his California lieutenant, Kanaye Nagasawa, to take charge of the vineyard and winery operations and act as developer and manager of the community's 2000 acre of vineyards.
+Nagasawa was one of the very first Japanese settlers in the US and was known as the "Grape King", with the locals referring to him as "Baron" Nagasawa.
 In 1900, Harris sold his interest in the vineyards and winery to Nagasawa and five other members of the commune, and by 1908, Nagasawa was the sole surviving owner of the Fountain Grove vineyards and winery.
 Fountain Grove survived the phylloxera plague of 1908, replanting the vineyards by 1912, and during Prohibition, he kept the vineyards and winery facilities productive by producing grape juice and cooking sherry.
 After the Repeal in 1933, Nagasawa changed the name of the winery and the community to "Fountaingrove" and opened a branch office in Los Angeles to distribute wine, but his plans for expansion were thwarted by his death in 1934.
 By then various anti-alien laws had been passed which prevented Fountaingrove from passing to Nagasawa's nephews, and the property was sold, with the new owners removing the vines for cattle ranching.
 In 1979, the property was sold again for development of subdivisions, office parks, and open space.